-Following independence of Bangladesh in 1971, insurance industry was nationalized in 1972 and the Government established 4 (Four) insurance corporations and in the year 1973 the structural arrangement of nationalization was changed into two corporations: (a) Sadharan Bima Corporation – For transacting non-life insurance business; (b) Jiban Bima Corporation– for transacting life insurance business.
+Following the independence of Bangladesh in 1971, the insurance industry was nationalized in 1972 and the Government established 4 (Four) insurance corporations and in the year 1973 the structural arrangement of nationalization was changed into two corporations: (a) Sadharan Bima Corporation – For transacting non-life insurance business; (b) Jiban Bima Corporation– for transacting life insurance business.

 In 1984, following changes in Government policies, it has allowed Private insurers.

 But the insurance penetration in comparison with neighboring countries is still near to the ground owing to the fact that industry is faced with the challenges of creativity in need-based product design, determining affordable prices, delivering excellent claims services and above all, an acute lack of skilled insurance professionals across the sector.

 There are Acts related to insurance and current regulation are done by IRDA.
 The brief summary of each act can also be read here.